-5. Alternate between raising the trailer and pulling the axles forward until the approach plate touches the ground.
-Never pull the axles forward so far that center of gravity of the load and trailer are behind the rear axle of the trailer unless the approach plate is on the ground.
+5. Alternate between raising the trailer and pulling the axle forward until the approach plate touches the ground.
+Never pull the axle forward so far that center of gravity of the load and trailer are behind the rear axle of the trailer unless the approach plate is on the ground.
 Always use low load angle to unload powered products.
 To achieve low load angle, the undercarriage has to be all the way forward.
 The object is to keep a part of the weight on the approach plate, and part of the weight on the wheels while lowering the tilt angle.
 The maximum load angle is only intended, if required, for unloading non-powered products and to transfer load to tractor.
-Transfer load to tractor by raising deck and moving axles toward rear until load is forward of the rear axle, thus transferring load to tractor.
+Transfer load to tractor by raising deck and moving axle toward rear until load is forward of the rear axle, thus transferring load to tractor.

 6. If load is non-powered, insure that the gearbox drive chain is firmly attached to the load and tension is on the chain.
 Tilt trailer according to step 5.
+If the trailer has a winch instead of chain drive and the load does not roll off, the trailer will need to be tilted until the load touches the ground so the trailer can be pulled forward out from under the load.
 With chain firmly attached to load, remove other load securing devices.
 Use the gearbox to assist the load down to the end of the approach plate.
 With end of load resting on the ground, block load from rolling or sliding, if necessary.
 Disconnect the chain connectors and move the trailer from under the load, allowing the load to move off trailer to the ground.